Do I need a website if I have Facebook? [VIDEO]

 Anyone can have a Facebook page.
 Setting up a basic business page can be done in under half an hour.
 But just because a Facebook page for a company exists doesn’t necessarily mean that it’s legitimate.
 In 2020, there were numerous reports of scammers posing as real, authentic businesses in NZ.
 While an official business or celebrity page can have their account verified, an unverified account doesn’t necessarily mean the page is fake.
 Many smaller businesses aren’t aware of verification and simply don’t know that it’s an option.
 Sometimes they’re easy to spot, but not always.

 Having a website also lets customers feel like you’re invested and credible.
-And you can build that credibility further by having a good website.
+And you can build that credibility further by having good website design.
 If you position yourself as an expert and educate visitors, it helps you gain trust.
 If the navigation works well and shows related content, that’s more bonus points.
 Keep in mind though that a bad experience can have the opposite effect.
 A bad website is worse than having none at all, and can kill your reputation fast.

 Have control over your own content